 How did all of this go over with the family?
 They all fell for it – hook, line and sinker – and then proceeded to polish off the pie!

 #EatSeasonal is the brainchild of my friend Becky of The Vintage Mixer , who has pulled together a group of bloggers to post seasonal recipes each month, using her produce guide as inspiration.

 There’s a fantastic variety of recipes, some sweet and some savory, as you can see in the collage below, all inspired by produce that is fresh and seasonal in August.
-Be sure to click on the links to check out the recipes.
 For more seasonal recipe inspiration, follow the #EatSeasonal hashtag on Instagram.

 Raspberry Swirl Frozen Yogurt Pie Recipe

 This raspberry frozen yogurt pie is packed with all of the flavors of summer, with a fraction of the guilt.
 It's a great make-ahead dessert!